owickstrom/wickstrom.tech/_posts/2016-05-15-paramount-color-scheme-for-vim.md

 [Paramount]: https://github.com/owickstrom/vim-colors-paramount

 The goal of Paramount is to not clutter your editor with all colors of the rainbow, just to keep it simple.
-It uses two monochrome colors for most text together with the purple accent color.
+It uses three monochrome colors for most text together with a purple accent color.
 Diffs and some errors use red and green colors.

 Paramount is based on the [pencil][] and [off][] color schemes.
 Thanks for the